Sten: Mark III

 After the Mark II, this was the most produced variant of the Sten, manufactured in Canada alongside the United Kingdom, with Lines Bros Ltd being the largest producer.
-The Mark III was made of 48 parts, compared to the Mark II's 69, but the Mark II remained more commonplace for logistical reasons – parts between the two were not interchangeable.
-Though slightly lighter, the magazine well was fixed in place, and the barrel could not be removed, meaning if it was damaged the weapon had to be scrapped.
+The Mark III is made of 48 parts, compared to the Mark II's 69, but the Mark II remained more commonplace for logistical reasons – parts between the two are not interchangeable.
+Though slightly lighter, the magazine well is fixed in place, and the barrel cannot be removed, meaning if it was damaged the weapon had to be scrapped.
 Combined with the fact the Mark III was more prone to failure than the Mark II, production of the weapon ceased in September 1943.
-Unlike the Mark II, the receiver, ejection port, and barrel shroud were unified, leading to them being extended further up the barrel.
-Captured Sten Mk III's in German possession were designated MP 750(e).
-A total of 876,886 Mark III's were produced.
+Unlike the Mark II, the receiver, ejection port, and barrel shroud are unified, leading to them being extended further up the barrel.
+Captured Sten Mk IIIs in German possession were designated MP 750(e).
+A total of 876,886 Mark IIIs were produced.

 Mark V

-The Mark V added a bayonet mount, and a wooden pistol grip and stock.
-There was a No. 4 Lee–Enfield rear sight and the weapon was of better quality manufacture and finish than the Mk II and Mk III.
+The Mark V adds a bayonet mount, and a wooden pistol grip and stock.
+There is a No. 4 Lee–Enfield front sight and the weapon is of better quality manufacture and finish than the Mk II and Mk III.

-Another variant of the Mk V had a swivel stock and rear sight mirror intended for firing around corners in urban warfare, similar to the Krummlauf developed by the Germans for the StG 44.
+Another variant of the Mk V has a swivel stock and rear sight mirror intended for firing around corners in urban warfare, similar to the Krummlauf developed by the Germans for the StG 44.

 Suppressed models

-Mk II(S) and Mk VI models incorporated an integral suppressor and had a lower muzzle velocity than the others due to a ported barrel intended to reduce velocity to below the speed of sound – 305 m/s – without needing special ammunition.
-The suppressor heated up rapidly when the weapon was fired, and a canvas cover was laced around the suppressor for protection for the firer's supporting hand.
+Mk II(S) and Mk VI models incorporate an integral suppressor and have a lower muzzle velocity than the others due to a ported barrel intended to reduce velocity to below the speed of sound – 305 m/s – without needing special ammunition.
+The suppressor heats up rapidly when the weapon is fired, and a canvas cover was laced around the suppressor for protection for the firer's supporting hand.